gfalcone/serveml/docs/index.md

 Data Scientists often struggle with the technology gap between their development environment and the production environment for a lot of reasons (scalability, notebook code not ready for production, ...).

-The goal of `mlserve` is to reduce this gap by offering a simple way to package the model behind a REST API.
+The goal of `serveml` is to reduce this gap by offering a simple way to package the model behind a REST API.

-`mlserve` is not the first library to help packaging of ML models behind API, but aims to be a complete one.
+`serveml` is not the first library to help packaging of ML models behind API, but aims to be a complete one.

 The main goals of this library is to :